Jetsurf/jet-bot/README.md

  - `!rank` : Shows your ranks in the ranked gamemodes
  - `!stats` : Shows various stats from your gameplay
  - `!srstats` : Shows various stats from Salmon Run
  - `!order ID` : The !splatnetgear command gives you 'ID to buy' run this with that ID to place an order in the splatnet store
- - `!map stats` MAP : Pulls stats for a specific map (Accepts partial names)
+ - `!map stats` MAP : Pulls stats for a specific map
- - `!weapon stats` WEAPON : Pulls stats for a specific weapon (Accepts partial names)
+ - `!weapon stats` WEAPON : Pulls stats for a specific weapon

  ### Bot Info Commands